-The religious rite of kaporos has been practiced by Orthodox Jews for thousands of years.
-Kaporos is a sacred religious ceremony performed by Orthodox Jewish believers, where the atonement of sins is contemplated through prayer and the kosher and humane killing of a chicken.
+The religious rite of Kapparot has been practiced by Jewish communities for over a thousand years.
+Kapparot is a sacred religious ceremony performed by Orthodox Jewish congregations, where the atonement of sins is contemplated through prayer and the kosher and humane killing of chickens.
 The ceremony takes place in anticipation of Yom Kippur, or the “Day of Atonement,” the holiest day on the Jewish calendar.

 For Immediate Release: September 28, 2017